The first time I thought of the functionality of my little fingers was when I was learning card shuffling techniques.

 I would call this strategy as "READ INSTRUCTION!"

-Unfortunately, this didn't solve our issue because the part had a different shape from the picture in the manual.
+Unfortunately, this didn't solve our issue because the part had a different shape from the picture in the manual. - He checked how the battery is set in Mr. A's car.
+Another basic strategy: "COMPARE".

 I must be brainless at this time.
 How could I not come up with this idea!